Golfers ‘could be forced to wear hard hats’

 Golfers could be forced to wear hard hats in a bid to reduce golfing-related injuries, a health & safety expert has revealed.

-Protecting.co.uk, a health & safety and employment agency, has noted that a number of insurance companies and private businesses are seeking to reduce the financial burden of golfing injuries by pushing for greater protection for players – including wearing hard hats or helmets.
+Protecting.co.uk, health and safety software experts, has noted that a number of insurance companies and private businesses are seeking to reduce the financial burden of golfing injuries by pushing for greater protection for players – including wearing hard hats or helmets.

 Far from an interesting addition to golf’s already-notorious fashion rules, the move could help curb the number of injuries occurring as a result of the game – with National Health Statistics figures cited by Golf Monthly showing that golf is statistically more dangerous than rugby.
 Seven in ten amateur golfers suffer an injury whilst playing the game – and the phenomenon is so well-documented that it even featured in an episode of popular crime drama, CSI Las Vegas.